craigsw86/DAE/6months/project_2/hipaa_checklist_project/docs/Risk_Quantitative_Analysis.md

 | Data Breach (PHI Exposure)  | 5         | 5           | 5          | 5          | 5.00           |

 - **Stakeholder Approval:**
-  - Criteria and results reviewed and approved by: [Stakeholder Name], [Date]
+  - Criteria and results reviewed and approved by: Craig Weinstein, 2025-08-14

+*This section documents the evaluation criteria and formal approval for risk scoring.*

 ---